billtron/pycsep_manuscript/paper.md

 `pyCSEP` interfaces directly with popular numerical and plotting libraries such as `Numpy`, `matplotlib`, and `pandas`.
-Users already familiar with these librarys can adapt `pyCSEP` directly into their code. `pyCSEP` provides file-formats for forecasts and earthquake catalogs, and can accommodate users' bespoke file formats with ease.
+Users already familiar with these librarys can adapt `pyCSEP` directly into their code. `pyCSEP` provides file-formats for forecasts and earthquake catalogs, and can allow users to specify custom filetypes.

 # Reproducibility of previous software

 `pyCSEP` should be able to reproduce, in a statistical sense, results from experiments run in testing centers.
-Results represent outcomes from statistical testing used to compare forecasts against observations.
-The results are reported as quantile scores, which measure the consistency between forecasts and data.
-Quantile scores are computed by simulating the uncertainty in the forecast distribution and comparing against observations.
+These results are outcomes from statistical testing used to compare forecasts against observations.
+The result of the statistical test is the quantile score, which measures the consistency between forecasts and data.
+Quantile scores are computed by simulating the the forecasting distribution and comparing against observations.
 This process uses random trials and is inherently not deterministic unless seed numbers or random numbers are preserved.
-We reproduce results from @Zechar2013a using `pyCSEP` to show consistency between the sets of results, and point out differences that might arise from rounding and other factors.
-Due to differences in computing environment and pseudo-random number generators we cannot guarantee exact reproducibility.
+We reproduce results from @Zechar2013a using `pyCSEP` to show consistency between the sets of results, and discuss differences.
 We chose a subset of results from @Zechar2013a referred to in their manuscript as the mainshock+aftershock forecasts group.
-We demonstrate reproducibility of results in two ways; first, by comparing the error between `pyCSEP` and @Zechar2013a;
+We demonstrate reproducibility of results in two ways;
-and second, by performing a convergence test based on the number of random trials in calculating the quantile scores.
+first, by comparing the error between `pyCSEP` and @Zechar2013a; and second, by performing a convergence test based on the number of random trials in calculating the quantile scores.

 ![Error in quantile scores computed between @Zechar2013a and `pyCSEP`.
 Scores are oriented where positive values indicate
 @Zechar2013a score is greater.
 The shaded gray region depicts the standard error of the difference between @Zechar2013a and `pyCSEP`.
-Quantile scores are computed in pyCSEP and @Zechar2013a using 1,000,000 simulations.\label{fig:consistency-test}](./figures/consistency_comparison_sims_1e6.pdf){width=75%}
+Quantile scores are computed using 1,000,000 random trials.\label{fig:consistency-test}](./figures/consistency_comparison_sims_1e6.pdf){width=75%}

 \autoref{fig:consistency-test} shows the difference between quantile scores as determined by @Zechar2013a and `pyCSEP` computed using 1,000,000 random trials.
-The largest differences are observed to be 1.6x10$^{-3}$ units with an average difference of 1.9x10$^{-4}$ considering all forecasts and tests.
-We formalize this by computing dependent and independent t-tests between these sets.
-We chose the dependent t-test, because the quantile scores are computed using the same forecasts and observations.
-The independent t-test is also shown for completeness.
-We fail to reject the null-hypothesis from a dependent t-test over two sets of quantile scores with a p-value of 6.41x10$^{-2}$.
+The largest differences are observed at 1.6x10$^{-3}$ units with an difference of 1.9x10$^{-4}$ averaged across all forecasts and tests.
+We formalize this by computing dependent and independent paired t-tests between the sets of quantile scores.
+We prefer the dependent t-test, because the quantile scores are computed using the same forecasts and observations.
+We also show an independent t-test for reference.
+In both tests, we fail to reject the null-hypothesis.
+For the dependent t-test we find a *p*-value of 6.41x10$^{-2}$.
 The independent t-test for these samples produces a *p*-value of 9.98x10$^{-1}$.
 The shaded region on the plot shows the standard error of the mean differences between @Zechar2013a and `pyCSEP`.

-\autoref{fig:convergence-test} shows the test of convergence of the quantile scores that evaluate the forecast by
+\autoref{fig:convergence-test} shows a convergence test of the quantile scores from evaluations of the forecast by
 @Helmstetter2007a using `pyCSEP` and @Zechar2013a.
-We plot the quantile score as a function of the number of random trials used to sample the probability distribution of the forecast, thereby estimating the quantile score.
-We find that differences in evaluation scores in quantile scores converge after approximately 1x10$^5$ simulations.
+We vary the number of random trials used to compute the `pyCSEP` quantiles scores and compare them against the scores from @Zechar2013a.
+We plot the percent difference in quantile scores against the number of random trials used to calculate it.
+We find that the two methods converge to within 1% after approximately 1x10$^5$ simulations.
 Scores are typically assessed at quantile scores of 0.05 for one-sided and 0.025 for two-sided tests, therefore maximum differences of around 1x10$^{-3}$ are acceptable.
-The maximum relative error between across all pairs of quantile scores for the forecast by @Helmstetter2007a is 0.36% or 1.6x10$^{-3}$ in absolute units.
-These differences are reported for 1,000,000 random trials.

-We observe small differences (~0.5% relative percent difference) across all evaluation pairs from the converage test, and we cannot reject the hypothesis that `pyCSEP` and @Zechar2013a are different from a more formal t-test.
-From this, we conclude that these results are reproducibile at least statistically.
-One likely cause of the differences comes from a custom implementation of a pseudo-random number generator used in the testing centers. `pyCSEP` uses random number generators provided by `numpy` and `scipy`, whereas CSEP testing centers used a custom random number generator.
-The N-test is deterministic (no random trials) so it can act as a baseline to assess other causes of error.

 ![Convergence test for evaluations of the forecast by @Helmstetter2007a.
 We plot the percent difference between quantiles determined by pyCSEP and Zechar et al. (2013) as a function of the number of random simulations.
 Tests are distinguished by different colors and the shaded gray region represents a relative difference of 1\% [-0.5%, 0.5%].\label{fig:convergence-test}](./figures/convergence_test_1e6.pdf){width=100%}

+We observe small differences (~0.5% relative percent difference) across all evaluation pairs from the converage test, and we failt to reject the hypothesis that `pyCSEP` and @Zechar2013a are different from a more formal t-test.
+From this, we conclude `pyCSEP` sufficiently reproduces the results from @Zechar2013a.
+One likely cause of the differences comes from a custom implementation of a pseudo-random number generator used in the testing centers. `pyCSEP` uses random number generators provided by `numpy` and `scipy`.
+The N-test is deterministic (no random trials) so it can act as a baseline to assess other causes of error.

 # Acknowledgements

-[Funding contributions go here.]
+This research was supported by the Southern California Earthquake Center (Contribution No. 11030).
+SCEC is funded by NSF Cooperative Agreement EAR-1600087 & USGS Cooperative Agreement G17AC00047.
+Maximilian J. Werner and Danijel Schorlemmer received funding from the European Union’s Horizon 2020 research and innovation program (Number 821115, RISE: Real-Time Earthquake Risk Reduction for a Resilient Europe)

 # References